 2. Check referendum voting rights on the Department of Provincial Administration website.Click here.

-Voters are reminded not to tear their ballots, as this is illegal, and to mark only an X in the designated box.
-Any other marks or symbols will invalidate the ballot.
+Voters are warned not to tear their ballots, as this is illegal, and to mark only an X in the designated box.
+Any other markings will invalidate the ballot.